Bardiya: Traditional view

 The despotic rule of Cambyses, coupled with his long absence in Egypt, contributed to the fact that "the whole people, Persians, Medes and all the other nations," acknowledged the usurper, especially as he granted a tax relief for three years.

 Cambyses began to march against him, but died in the spring of 522 BC in disputed circumstances.
 Before his death he confessed to the murder of his brother, and publicly explained the whole fraud, but this was not generally believed.
 Nobody had the courage to oppose the new king, who ruled for seven months over the whole empire.
 The new king transferred the seat of government to Media.
 A number of Persian nobles discovered that their new ruler was an impostor, and a group of seven nobles formed a plot to kill him.
-They surprised him at a castle in Nisa, home of the Nisean horses, and stabbed him to death in September 522 BC.
+In September 522 BC they surprised him at a castle in Nisa (on the Nisaean plain) and stabbed him to death.
 One of the seven, Darius, was proclaimed as ruler shortly after.

 While the primary sources do not agree on the names and many other details, the three oldest surviving sources (Darius himself, Herodotus and Ctesias) all portray Gaumata/Pseudo-Smerdis/Sphendadates as an imposter who usurped the throne by posing as one of the sons of Cyrus the Great, i.e. as one of the brothers of Cambyses II.
 In Darius' trilingual Behistun inscription, the prince being impersonated is named "Pirtiya" in Elamite, "Bardiya" in Old Persian, and "Barziya" in Akkadian.
 In Herodotus' Histories, the prince and his imposter have the same name (Smerdis).
 For Ctesias, Sphendadates poses as 'Tanyoxarces'.
 Other Greek sources have various other names for the figure being impersonated, including 'Tanoxares', 'Mergis' and 'Mardos'.